 Multifamily rents are rising, primarily in the Renter-by-Necessity asset class.
-Overall occupancy has been rising fairly steadily since late 2017, but Lifestyle occupancy has fluctuated a lot during that same period.
-Multifamily completions peaked in 2016, but there are still a number of projects in the pipeline.
+Occupancy for Lifestyle and Renter-by-Necessity assets have converged since late 2016, and overall occupancy has hovered around 95% since that period.
+Multifamily completions have been ramping up since the 2014 peak, and there are still a number of projects in the pipeline.

 Office fundamentals remain positive, with class A & A+ asking rates significantly higher than B and C assets.
-Cincinnati only has about 1% of sq. ft. under construction as a percentage of existing stock, and most of that new supply will be added in the Newport submarket.
+Kansas City has about 4% of office sq. ft. under construction as a percentage of existing stock, and most of that new supply will be added in the Overland Park and South Kansas City submarkets.